 It is an undeniable fact that employees who use drugs pose a safety risk to themselves and to others in the company.
 This is especially true if the job entails any risk factors in and of itself.
-You cannot rely on a person who resorts to substance abuse to be capable of handling hazardous chemicals, operate heavy machinery or even drive around vehicles under the influence of drugs.
+You cannot rely on a person who resorts to substance abuse to be capable of handling hazardous chemicals,

 Workplace drug testing can expose any potential risks to the safety and security of everybody working in the company.
 In addition, it can help companies deal with the situation before it can result in a serious incident.

 It Helps Employees Facing Substance Abuse Issues